Curious About Roller Hockey? Start Here with These FAQs.

-The early-bird registration fee which runs from the opening of registration through March 15 is $195.
-After March 15, the regular registration fee is $215.
+The current registration fee is $210.
 We do offer a $10 discount for siblings and you can contact us for scholarship options if the registration fee is a hardship.

 When does the season run?

-Practices for the 2018 season begin on Wednesday, May 2.
-Games start Saturday, May 12, and run through Saturday, July 28, which is our Championship Saturday.
-We hold an evaluation day on Saturday, April 14--it's very easy, no big deal, every player does it.
+Practices for the 2023 season begin on Monday, May 1.
+Games start Saturday, May 13, and run through Saturday, July 1, which is our Championship Saturday.
+We hold evaluations on April 13/14--it's very easy, no big deal, every player does it.
 Teams practice either Mon-Wed or Tues-Thurs afternoon/evenings and play games on Saturdays, always at the Battle Point Park rink on Bainbridge Island.
 We do play a few Sunday games, and some weekday games during practice times, but our calendar is centered around those Saturday games.
 We do not schedule games during the Memorial Day weekend or the July 4 holiday.

 We're already playing baseball or lacrosse.
 Is that a conflict?